mez/mez.github.com/_posts/2026-02-17-audio-classification-ssl-deep-dive.md

 **Result: 95.25% accuracy** 🎯

-The frozen approach gets you 94.5% with minimal compute—the AudioSet pretraining is *that* good.
+The frozen approach gets you 94.5% with minimal compute.
+The AudioSet pretraining is *that* good.
 Fine-tuning squeezes out another 0.75%, which matters if you're chasing leaderboards but honestly?
 Frozen is probably fine for most use cases.

 Even though I knew I probably wouldn't make a dent against the pretrained model, I had to try it.